 4 Ways To Analyze Tissues By Flow Cytometry

 Why are we interested in cytometry?
 What are its practical applications?
 Let’s start by defining cytometry as the measurement of cellular processes at the whole-cell level.
 This definition is useful because it includes not only flow cytometry, but any technique that measures at the level of the whole cell.
 Microscopy, for instance, is a great example of cytometry.
+But, why analyze tissues?

-But, why measure in tissues?
 When flow cytometry is practiced, the cells are broken up.
 Therefore, any cellular interactions within the sample are also broken up.
 This includes cell-to-cell contact and virtually any information about the microenvironment.
 As we continue to discover, the microenvironment can play a dramatic role in cell development, influencing how cells grow and change.

 Here are 4 ways to analyze tissues by flow cytometry…

-1. Multi-photon cytometry
+1. Analyze with Multi-photon cytometry

 Multi-photon microscopy doesn’t rely on traditional fluorescent excitation.
 In the traditional process, a single photon will excite the molecule.
 Following this, there is a fall back to the ground state along with the desired fluorescent emission.
 But in multi-photon cytometry, you can take advantage of two-photon excitation.
 Here, there are 2 photons — typically of higher wavelengths in the 700-1000nm range — that hit at the same time, providing enough energy to excite the fluorescent molecule.
 As with traditional excitation, a fall back to ground state ensues.

 Figure 1: One vs two-photon excitation.
 In two-photon excitation, two lower-energy (higher wavelength) photons simultaneously excite the fluorochrome.
-Taken from this site.

 But, the real value of multi-photon microscopy lies in its allowance for deeper tissue penetration.
 It can actually be done along with live-cell imaging in the brain, heart, or certain other organs to show biological processes in real-time.
 A paper by Miller includes cell imaging results covering a 5-minute time-lapse.
 During this lapse, the movement of immune cells can be observed.
 In the images, you might notice that each cell moves just slightly differently.
 By using this process to measure cells in animal tissue, you’re able to see motion that is difficult to capture in static images, like serial sections or by using traditional fluorescent microscopy.